fabricehong/parl-scraping/README.md

 Do you want to take over this project?
 Here's what needs to be done first:
 - Clean up the date fields.
 For now, the elasticsearch_upload.py script converts to dates to ISO format,
 - it could be better done upstream.
-- Configure elasticsearch to extract significant terms from the transcriptions, or run NLP TF/IDF
+- Configure elasticsearch to extract significant terms from the transcriptions.

 ## Sources
 [Minutes of the parliament](http://www.parlament.ch/ab/frameset/f/index.htm)